buildbot/buildbot/master/docs/developer/database.rst

 handle adding, altering, and dropping columns.
 See the SQLAlchemy-Migrate documentation for details.

-Finally, modify :bb:src:`master/buildbot/db/model.py` to represent the updated schema.
+Next, modify :bb:src:`master/buildbot/db/model.py` to represent the updated schema.
 Buildbot's automated tests perform a rudimentary comparison of an upgraded database with the model, but it is important to check the details - key length, nullability, and so on can sometimes be missed by the checks.
 If the schema and the upgrade scripts get out of sync, bizarre behavior can result.

-Finally, adjust the fake database table definitions in :bb:src:`master/buildbot/test/fake/fakedb.py` according to your changes.
+Also, adjust the fake database table definitions in :bb:src:`master/buildbot/test/fake/fakedb.py` according to your changes.

+Your upgrade script should have unit tests.
+The classes in :bb:src:`master/buildbot/test/util/migration.py` make this straightforward.
+Unit test scripts should be named e.g., :file:`test_db_migrate_versions_015_remove_bad_master_objectid.py`.

 Database Compatibility Notes
 ----------------------------